-Tucked away in the middle of Gamla Stan, this welcoming budget hotel has bags of character.
-The building dates from the 1600s but the rooms are nice and modern – you can save cash by going for one of the windowless options with a shared bathroom.
+Tucked away in the middle of Gamla Stan, this welcoming budget hotel/hostel has bags of character.
+The building dates from the 1600s but the rooms are nice and modern – you can save cash by going for one of the windowless options with a shared bathroom, or for a bed in the vaulted basement dorm.
 Location-wise, this place is hard to beat; lots of the city’s best attractions are within easy reach.

 Tre Små Rum

-The sleepy island of Långholmen was once home to a big ol’ prison, but that building has now been turned into a hotel with compact ‘cells’ and shared dorms.
+The sleepy island of Långholmen was once home to a big ol’ prison, but the original nineteenth- century building has now been turned into a hotel with compact ‘cells’ and shared dorms.
 Lots of the prison’s original features are still in place, but thankfully there are also plenty of modern luxuries, including flat-screen TVs and free wifi.
 There’s a café onsite, and nearby Hornstull has some lively waterside bars.

 Looking for a cheap hotel within walking distance of Stockholm’s main train station?
 Hotel Micro, which sits on a quiet square that’s close to lots of Norrmalm’s best shops and restaurants, is a decent option.
 As the name suggests, rooms here are a little on the small side, but the shared bathrooms are kept sparkly-clean (there are separate areas for men and women).

 Fresh, modern and cheap as chips, this budget hotel is a quick stroll from Fridhemsplan T-bana (subway), making it a good base for exploring the rest of the city.
 The sauna is free for guests and there’s a bright bar area and restaurant on the ground floor.
 Rooms come with wood floors and free wifi, and breakfast in included in the price.